DHTMLX/gantt-docs/data/desktop/server_side.md

 - api/link/id
 - api/task/id

-where "api" is the url you've specified in the dataProcessor configuration.
+where "api" is the URL you've specified in the dataProcessor configuration.

 The list of possible requests and responses is: